 OVERVIEW: This community funder supports Coastal North County San Diego.
 Grantmaking interests include workforce development, youth, human trafficking, and the needs of vulnerable seniors.

-Support has gone to the Thyme Together Food Truck, Wreaths Across America, Community HousingWorks, Camp Pendleton Armed Services YMCA, and the Performing Arts Center at Rancho Santa Fe.
+It supports the Thyme Together Food Truck, Wreaths Across America, Community HousingWorks, Camp Pendleton Armed Services YMCA, and the Performing Arts Center at Rancho Santa Fe.
 Local groups often receive grants of $15,000 to $75,000.
-Beyond the San Diego area and through its donors, the foundation has given globally to expand literacy and economic opportunity in other countries.
+Beyond the San Diego area and through its donors, the foundation makes grants globally to expand literacy and economic opportunity in other countries.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).